Skip to Content (Press Enter) Skip to Footer (Press Enter)

 organ-donation.jpg?sw=592&sh=333&q=60

-According to the Mayo Clinic, over 106,000 men, women, and children in the U.S. are waiting for a lifesaving organ transplant.
-Another name is added to this waiting list every nine minutes.
-Approximately 17 people die daily waiting for a transplant that matches their needs.
+According to the Mayo Clinic, over 106,000 men, women, and children in the U.S. are currently waiting for a transplant.
+Another name is added to the list every nine minutes, and an average of 17 people die each day because an organ didn’t arrive in time.

 Tissue Donations